Spu7Nix/SPWN-language/spwn-lang/std-docs/string.md

 >```
 >**Type:** `@macro`
 >## Description:
-> _Gets the index of a string, if it doesn't exists returns null._
+> _Gets the index of a string, if it doesn't exist return null._
 >## Arguments:
 >
 >| # | name | type | default value | description |